fedep3/sdl/README.md

 # Running the Software

 The software at the time of this writing has 3 modes: regression toolbox mode, detection toolbox mode, and best run mode.
-The '-t' command line option is used to specify what mode to run, and the optional argument '-r|' is used to specify what regression algorithm to use:
+The '-t' command line option is used to specify what mode to run, and the optional argument '-r' is used to specify what regression algorithm to use.
+Use the '-O' python option to suppress debugging output and graph plotting, which is usually necessary when many different configurations are being run:

 python [-O] main.py [-t type] [-r reg_alg]